5 Web Design Misconceptions You Need to Be Aware of in 2018

 You might have a terrific, beautifully designed website but it isn’t going to bring you new business if no one knows it exists.

 That’s why marketing becomes so equally, if not more important than web design itself.
 There are various ways to promote your website online, whether it be through the use of paid ads on search engines or social media or by working on your website to ensure it shows up organically in Google.

 With ever-changing design trends, new technologies, and devices constantly being introduced, web design itself is an ongoing process where maintenance is essential if you’re going to keep up.
 Monitoring the health of your website is very important not only to ensure its functionality but also its visibility with Google and other search engines.

-It’s not uncommon to hear of situation where clients become upset due to finding a bug or a problem with a website after it’s been delivered to them.
+It’s not uncommon to hear of a situation where clients become upset due to finding a bug or a problem with a website after it’s been delivered to them.